pyscaffold/pyscaffold/README.rst

 |

-PyScaffold is the tool of choice for bootstrapping high quality Python packages, ready to be shared on PyPI_ and installable via pip_.
+PyScaffold is a project generator for bootstrapping high quality Python packages, ready to be shared on PyPI_ and installable via pip_.
 It is easy to use and encourages the adoption of the best tools and practices of the Python ecosystem, helping you and your team